 Several aspects of this are seen with instructions for a “Crochet Afghan or Carriage Blanket” in an anonymous booklet titled Knitting and Crocheting, published in Boston in 1884 or 1885.
 (It is undated but includes an advertisement citing a trademark registered 17 June 1884, and the digitized copy shows the Library of Congress accession stamp, 21 Sept.
 1885.)

 The January 1857 issue of Godey’s Lady’s Book includes the first in a series of “Full Instructions for Needle-Work of all Kinds.”
 It describes the basic elements of crochet and provides a good review of the mid-19th-century state of the craft.
-Without any indication of it being a recent innovation, a now unfamiliar “double chain-stitch” is included.
+Without any indication of it being a recent innovation, an unillustrated and now unfamiliar “double chain-stitch” is included.

 “This is a stronger and firmer chain-stitch than the ordinary one; and as it resembles braid, it is sometimes termed braid-stitch.
 When you have done two ordinary chain-stitches, besides the one on the needle, insert the hook into the first of those two, draw the thread at once through them both: then continue to insert the hook in the stitch just finished, as well as the loop on it already, and draw the thread through both.”